oscbco/select/README.md

 ![Demo](https://oscbco.github.io/images/select-demo.gif)

-If you need a multi-select (or tag select) please check out [@oscbco/multi-select](https://github.com/oscbco/multi-select)
+If you need a multi-select (or tag select) please check out [@oscbco/multi-select](https://github.com/oscbco/multi-select), or a select that can be used with flexbox use [@oscbco/block-select](https://github.com/oscbco/block-select)

 ## Props
 - `items`: This is an array of items available to select, it consists of objects with at least the property: `value`.